-Generally volunteers report a transient 'flu like' illness within 24 hours of vaccination which resolves within 48 hours.
-This can include headache, muscle ache, joint ache, feverishness, tiredness and feeling generally unwell.
-The majority of general symptoms are likely to be mild but there is a possibility of moderate or severe headache, tiredness, muscle aches or feeling unwell.
-Generally, MVA tends to cause more reactions than ChAd63 vaccines.
+- Injection site pain (most likely mild; however there is a chance this could be moderate or severe in intensity). - Redness, swelling, itching and warmth at the vaccine site (symptoms are likely to be mild if present; however, there is a chance this could be moderate or severe in intensity). - A 'flu-like illness within 24 hours of vaccination which usually resolves within 48 hours.
+(This can include headache, muscle aches, joint aches, feverishness, tiredness, nausea and feeling generally unwell).
+The majority of general symptoms are likely to be mild but there is a possibility of moderate or severe symptoms occurring.